WATCH OUT FOR THESE EMPLOYER TRICKS:

 The investigator will talk to neighbors, landlords and co-workers to find out what activities the injured worker is doing.

-The investigator will try to show that the injured worker is doing some work for someone or that the injured worker is working around the house.
+The investigator will try to show that the injured worker is doing some work for someone else or that the injured worker is working around the house.
 The insurance company will then use the film and the testimony of the investigator to beat the worker out of workers’ compensation benefits.

 The best word of advice is to watch what you do.